 For some, bourbon is a winter staple.
-For others, it’s a lifestyle.
+For others, it’s a year round lifestyle.
 No matter why or when you added a bottle to your bar cart, VinePair is here to help you reimagine the classic spirit.

 With flavor notes like chocolate, pineapple, smoky chile, and raspberry jam, the recipes below offer something for everyone.
 Some play up the warming spices that dust winter cabinets, while others offer a tropical island getaway for homebound snowbirds.